Adventure of the Week: Camino de Santiago Final Stage - Sarria to Santiago

 This part of the route is in Galicia, the north-west corner of Spain.
 It goes from the delightful town of Sarria, down through the rolling Galician hills to reach Santiago de Compostela, the glorious end point of just about every Camino.

 Distance: This trip is 117km in total.
 In order to gain your Compostela (certificate of completion), you have to walk the last 100km of the Camino and this route is so popular because of its perfect distance.
+Generally you will walk around 23km (14 miles) each day, though we do have an option to split one of the longer days and take it a bit easier.

 Grade: This trip is graded as Moderate.
 Normally we would recommend having some long distance walking experience before tackling a trip of this grade, but with Sarria to Santiago, a good level of fitness would suffice.
 There are absolutely no navigational issues on this route, following the yellow arrows and other walkers could not be easier.
 The paths are in great condition and often wide enough to walk side by side with several others, helping this to be one of the most sociable walks on the planet.